SOMC Housing – Frequently Asked Questions (FAQ)

 Are there house rules?

-• Respect a substance-free living environment
+• Maintain a substance-free living environment

 • Respect roommates and property

-• Follow their rental agreement
+• Adhere to their lease agreement

-Can a resident be evicted?
+Can a resident be asked to leave?

 Are services like case management or therapy included?